5 Tips to Survive This Christmas

 Immune system suppression

 So, to avoid stress, ensure you sleep well, make time to have fun with those you care about and stay active.
-Which brings us on to the next point.
+This brings us to the next point.

 Arguably, your most important meal of the day is the one straight after your workout or a hard period of exercise or activity.
 After exercise your body needs protein and carbohydrates to help replenish and rebuild and, luckily enough, most Christmas dinners are predominantly protein and carbohydrates!
 Turkey, potatoes, stuffing, vegetables and all the other trimmings give you a healthy dose of protein, carbohydrates and minerals and vitamins - exactly what you need after a workout.
 So, get outside and earn your Christmas dinner!